turingschool/outcomes/2015_outcomes_report.markdown

 Then what is the timeline to payoff that investment?
 With an average salary delta of $44,729, those students pay off their investment in 17 months.

+*"Isn't that double-counting cost-of-living?"* people have asked?
+Here's how we're thinking about it: imagine that Turing is a terrible program.
+After the 27 weeks of class and two months of job hunting you end up right back in your same old job at the same old salary.
+In that scenario, what would you have lost?
+That's why the cost-of-living is counted above and the total is $64,750.

 ## Data & Methodology

 ### Where did the data come from?